-The lawyers’ Rules for Conduct and Client Care state “a lawyer must not charge a client more than a fee that is fair and reasonable for the services provided, having regard to the interests of both client and lawyer.’
+The Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 state that ‘a lawyer must not charge a client more than a fee that is fair and reasonable for the services provided, having regard to the interests of both client and lawyer.’

 The Tribunal commented that the sums involved justified the committee referring the charges to the Tribunal.

-If a firm operates a separate agency firm that is related to the law firm, this must be disclosed in the client care information provided prior to undertaking work.
+In the now rare instances where a firm operates a separate agency firm that is related to the law firm, this must be disclosed in the client care information provided prior to undertaking work.
 A copy of the invoice rendered by the related entity should be attached to the bill of costs shown as a disbursement including a breakdown of the agency/disbursement components.
 If the agency firm is not related to the law firm the same practice should apply.